carlosfrias/apigee-opdk-setup-component/README.md

 Role Variables
 --------------

-Variable defaults are managed in the role opdk-setup-default-settings:
+Variable defaults are managed in the role apigee-opdk-setup-default-settings:

 Path to the Apigee setup script